danjohnson3141/Jekyll-Test/GET-&#47;posts&#47;groups&#47;:group_id.md

 =
 #### Parameters

-:group_id

-This is passed in through the URL and is derived from the 'id' field on the 'groups' table.
+:group_id - Integer, passed in through the URL.
+Is derived from the 'id' field on the 'groups' table.

 =
 ####JSON request example: